denoland/manual/continuous_integration.md

       key: ${{ runner.os }}-deno-cache-key
 ```

-At first, when this workflow runs the cache is empty and commands like
+At first, when this workflow runs the cache is still empty and commands like
-`deno test` will still have to download dependencies, but after the job succeeds
+`deno test` will still have to download dependencies, but when the job succeeds
-the `DENO_DIR` will be saved and then can be restored in subsequent runs.
+the contents of `DENO_DIR` are saved and any subsequent runs can restore them
+from cache instead of re-downloading.

-There is still an issue with the above approach: hardcoding the cache key means
+There is still one issue with the above approach: The same cache key name is
-that if a dependency is updated, the pipeline will restore a cache containing
+used on each OS.
+If this stays hardcoded the same cache will be restored
-the previous version of that dependency.
-The solution is to use a lockfile and
+everytime, even if one or more dependencies are updated.
+The solution is to use
-to generate a different key each time the cache need to be updated.
-You can find
+a lockfile and to generate a different key each time the cache need to be
-more information on using lockfiles in Deno
+refreshed.
+You can find more information on using lockfiles in Deno
 [here](./linking_to_external_code/integrity_checking.md).

-Once your project includes a lockfile, use GitHub Action's built-in `hashFiles`
+Once your project contains a lockfile, use GitHub Action's built-in `hashFiles`
-function to make a new key every time the lockfile is changed:
+function to generate a new cache key, pointing to the updated cache, every time
+the lockfile changes:

 ```yaml
 key: ${{ runner.os }}-${{ hashFiles('lock.json') }}